-KCSiE (DfE, 2022) highlights that there are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
+KCSiE (DfE, September 2023) highlights that there are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between students or blocking a student's path, or active physical contact such as leading a student by the arm out of the classroom.

-The school operates in accordance with Warwickshire County Council's Guidance on the Use of Force and Physical Intervention, which highlights that staff should deploy every possible strategy to prevent the
+The school operates in accordance with Warwickshire County Council's Guidance on the Use of Force and Physical Intervention, which highlights that staff should deploy every possible strategy to prevent the need for physical intervention.

-4 It is important to ensure that the school's behaviour policy appropriately addresses the use of reasonable force with reference to statutory guidance and the document 'Guidance on the Use of Force and Physical Intervention', which can be accessed in Warwickshire's inter-agency safeguarding procedures at https://www.safeguardingwarwickshire.co.uk/safeguarding-children/i-work-with-children-and-young-people/interagency-safeguarding-procedures need for physical intervention.
 Those strategies would include de-escalation whenever there is a threat of violence or aggression towards an individual or property; communicating calmly with children; using non-threatening verbal and body language; helping children to recognise their own 'triggers' and 'early warning signs', and distracting or helping children to see a positive way out of a difficult situation.